EMV Tokenization for all devices, channels, and payment use-cases

 One card, multiple payments

-Let's start with a tokenization definition.
+Let's start with an EMV tokenization definition.

-Tokens simplify life-cycle management because they can be suspended or deleted for a particular usage or device without impacting any other tokens in use – they are entirely autonomous.
+Tokens simplify life-cycle management because they can be suspended or deleted for a particular usage or device without impacting other tokens in use – they are entirely autonomous.

-Tokenization converts sensitive cardholder information into a unique token or digital identifier that can be securely deployed into different devices or stored in the cloud.
+EMV Tokenization converts sensitive cardholder information into a unique token or digital identifier that can be securely deployed into different devices or stored in the cloud.

 The token does not expose any actual account details.
 The cardholder does not know any details about the virtual account number